Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Shorter Wet & Potion Cooldowns</strong>

 - Reduces cooldowns for **potion usage** and the **wet status effect**.
-- **Conflicts:** Mods that modify status effects for wetness or potions
+- **Conflicts:** Mods that modify status effects for wetness or potions.

 **🔹 Cooldown Changes:**